The world's GREATEST desserts – how many British favourites made the list?

 places4you/Shutterstock

-The recipe for this dessert is thought to come from South Africa’s Dutch history, but the name is a matter for debate.
-Some believe it's from the Afrikaans word malvalekker, meaning marshmallow, while others say it's named after the Malvasia wine traditionally served with it.
-Whatever the origin, be glad Malva pudding exists.
-The super soft, sponge-like pudding has apricot jam blended in, and after baking is doused in a cream sauce.
-Served warm with ice cream, it’s easy to see why this comfort classic is one of South Africa’s favourite dishes.
+The recipe for this dessert is thought to date back to Dutch colonial times, but its name is a matter for debate.
+Some believe it's from the Afrikaans word malvalekker, meaning marshmallow; however, others say the dessert was named after the Malvasia wine traditionally served with it.
+The soft, sponge-like pudding has apricot jam blended in and, once baked, it's doused in a cream sauce.
+Served warm with ice cream, it’s easy to see why this is one of South Africa’s favourite sweet dishes.

 <p>AS Foodstudio/Shutterstock</p>